dynaconf/dynaconf/docs/merging.md

 parameters = {enabled=false}
 ```

-By adding `dynaconf_merge` to the top root of the file mark entire file to be merged.
+By adding `dynaconf_merge` to the top root of the file, the entire file will be marked for merge.

-And then the values will be updated in to existing data structures.
+And then the values will be updated into existing data structures.

 ```python
 settings.COLORS == ["pink", "green", "blue"]